argilla-io/argilla-python/docs/reference/argilla_sdk/settings/settings.md

 # `rg.Settings`

 `rg.Settings` is used to define the setttings of an Argilla `Dataset`.
 The settings can be used to configure the behavior of the dataset, such as the fields, questions, guidelines, metadata, and vectors.
-The `Settings` class is passed to the `Dataset` class and used to publish the dataset to the server.
-Once published, the settings of a dataset cannot be changed.
+The `Settings` class is passed to the `Dataset` class and used to create the dataset on the server.
+Once created, the settings of a dataset cannot be changed.

 ## Usage Examples